Once (film): Soundtrack

 The soundtrack album was released on 22 May 2007 in the United States and four days later in Ireland.

 A collector's edition of the soundtrack was released on 4 December 2007 in the U.S. with additional songs and a bonus DVD featuring live performances and interviews about the film.
 The additional songs were two previously unreleased Van Morrison covers: Hansard's "And the Healing Has Begun," and Hansard and Irglová's "Into the Mystic."

 Different versions of several of the soundtrack's songs previously were released on The Frames' album The Cost and on Hansard and Irglová's The Swell Season, both released in 2006.
 An early version of the final track, "Say It to Me Now," originally appeared on The Frames' 1995 album Fitzcarraldo.
 "All the Way Down" first appeared on the self-titled album from musician collective The Cake Sale, with Gemma Hayes providing vocals.
 The song "Gold" was written by Irish singer-songwriter Fergus O'Farrell and performed by Interference.

-Track listing

-Accolades

-The soundtrack was nominated for two 2008 Grammy Awards, under Best Compilation Soundtrack Album for Motion Picture, Television or Other Visual Media and, for "Falling Slowly," Best Song Written for Motion Picture, Television or Other Visual Media.
-It won the Los Angeles Film Critics Association Award for Best Music, and it was ranked at number two on the Entertainment Weekly 25 New Classic Soundtrack Albums list (1983–2008).